- Recommended

 Discover the best of Bologna — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Bologna trip today.

-Bologna’s leading modern and contemporary art museum, known for rotating exhibitions and the Morandi collection.
+Bologna’s leading modern and contemporary art museum, with rotating exhibitions and a respected permanent collection.
+Popular with visitors seeking a more current cultural scene.

 Official public transport app

-Bologna Guglielmo Marconi Airport, Bologna -> Bologna Centrale, Bologna
+Bologna Airport, Bologna -> Bologna Centrale, Bologna

 Find answers to the most common questions about traveling from Florence to Bologna by flight.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest flight, the cheapest option, or tips for making the most of your visit at Bologna, this guide helps you travel smarter and with confidence.